Jones Elite Logistics Logo

 Evaluate risks and define goals:

-Identify possible violations at the level of the supply chain, including ethical or environmentally-related ones, and establish goals related to transparency.
+Identify possible violations at the level of the entire supply chain, including ethical or environmentally-related ones, and establish goals related to transparency.
 It facilitates identification of areas that require more focus and funding in a bid to contain the said risks.

 Outline the supply chain:

-Trace the supply chain to get a clearer picture of the process which includes procurement of materials, processing, manufacturing, and distribution of the products to the consumers.
+Trace the modern supply chain to get a clearer picture of the process which includes procurement of materials, processing, manufacturing, and distribution of the products to the consumer.
 This picture makes it easier to define several areas that require or are appropriate for transparency, as well as areas that lack it.

 Gather performance data: